James Gaughran: All America Team, Water Polo

 In November, 1958, he and his brother Bob led the San Francisco Olympic Club to a Pacific Association AAU Championship.
 Still recognized as a top Water Polo player while playing for San Francisco's Olympic Club, in early December 1959 he was named by the American Athletic Union to the All America Water Polo Team as a Back.

-In the Fall of 1954, he had begun attending Stanford Law School.
-In the Fall of 1960, having worked in law for a few years, and serving as a Deputy Attorney General while working at the office of the California Attorney General, he was asked by Stanford to replace his former Coach Tom Haynie, who was retiring.
+In the fall of 1954, he had begun attending Stanford Law School.
+In the fall of 1960, having worked in law for a few years, and serving as a deputy attorney general while working at the office of the California attorney general, he was asked by Stanford to replace his former coach Tom Haynie, who was retiring.
 Gaughran considered remaining in a private law practice with Attorney Austin Clapp in Redwood City.
-Clapp was also a Stanford Law Graduate, and was a member of the 1956 U.S. Olympic Swimming Team.
-However, Gaughran would soon leave the position to become a full time Stanford Coach.
+Clapp was also a Stanford Law graduate, and was a member of the 1956 U.S. Olympic Swimming Team.
+However, Gaughran would soon leave the position to become a full-time Stanford coach.

 Coaching at Stanford

-Accepting the position, Gaughran became Stanford's head swimming coach from 1960 to 1979, and the head coach of Stanford's water polo team from 1969 to 1973.
+Accepting the position, Gaughran became Stanford's head swimming coach from 1960 to 1979, and the head coach of Stanford's water polo team from around 1965 to 1973.
 As a career highlight, Gaughran lead Stanford to its first NCAA Men's Swimming and Diving Championship in 1967.

 During his early years at Stanford, Gaughran served as an assistant water polo coach for the U.S. team at the 1963 Pan American Games in Brazil.

 After his coaching career, in 1984 Gaughran was nominated for the Collegiate Scholastic Award for coaches who have made the greatest contribution to the sport of swimming as it relates to undergraduate and scholastic education.